liveahero-wiki/liveahero-wiki.github.io/_charas/mokdai.md

 {% include voice-table.html resourceName="mokdai"
-h_gachaResult = "I'm Mokdai, a cameraman.<br>If you need a battle live filmed, you can leave it to me!<br>...Eh!? y-you want me to do the fighting!?" s_gachaResult = "I'm Mokudai.
+h_gachaResult = "I'm Mokdai, a cameraman.<br>If you need a battle live filmed, you can leave it to me!<br>...Eh!? y-you want me to do the fighting!?" s_gachaResult = "I'm Mokdai.
 I guess this makes me your senpai here.<br>You can leave the filming and editing to me.<br>When it comes to this at least, I'm a pro!
 Hehe." salesStart = "I'm heading out!" salesEnd = "Aah, I'm starving..." battleStart = "The heroes have arrived!
 Cue the explosion entrance!!<br>...The effect's not ready yet?!
 Come on...!"